Barnwell: The injuries shaking up the NFL playoff race

 With their longtime quarterback starter missing just his seventh game as a pro with a hip injury, Ravens fans had to be excited to see the debut start of first-round pick Lamar Jackson against the Bengals on Sunday.
 The Heisman Trophy winner had thrown the ball 12 times and racked up 28 carries over the first nine weeks of the season as a part-time player, getting most of his touches as an option quarterback in the red zone.
 I was intrigued to see whether the Ravens would expand their playbook coming off a bye week with Jackson in a starting role.

 Instead, we mostly just saw a larger portion of the package Jackson was running in his limited role.
 The Ravens ran an extremely conservative, run-heavy scheme, with Jackson spending most of his time in the pistol with an H-back alongside him and a halfback behind.
-Baltimore's first 13 plays were all rushes, including an 11-play, 75-yard drive for the opening touchdown with read-option looks the Bengals didn't seem prepared to defend.
+Baltimore's first 13 plays were rushes, including an 11-play, 75-yard drive for the opening touchdown with read-option looks the Bengals didn't seem prepared to defend.

 As a runner, Jackson was good.
-He carried the ball 27 times for 117 yards, an attempt total topped in Week 11 only by Leonard Fournette.
+He carried 27 times for 117 yards, an attempt total topped in Week 11 only by Leonard Fournette.
 By my count, it's the second-most carries a quarterback has racked up in a single game going back 68 years to Joe Geri, who was really a tailback playing in a different sort of offensive structure for the 1950 Steelers.
 This was the largest rushing workload a real quarterback has shouldered in the history of the NFL.

 Seven of those runs turned into first downs, though Jackson also was stuffed on a fourth-and-1 sneak and came up short running QB power on third-and-4 as Baltimore was trying to chew up clock with a three-point lead late in the fourth quarter.
 He picked up 21 yards on a beautiful quarterback draw on third-and-4 on the opening drive, but Jackson came up short on a series of draws in goal-to-go situations.
-The threat of Jackson did seem to create running lanes for the likes of previously unknown backup Gus Edwards, who carried the ball 17 times for 115 yards.
+The threat of Jackson did seem to create running lanes for the likes of previously unknown backup Gus Edwards, who carried 17 times for 115 yards.

 When Jackson dropped back to throw, the results were uneven.
 The Ravens clearly didn't trust him to do much as a passer, and he finished 13-of-19 for 150 yards with an ugly interception on a scrambling attempt to the sideline.
 His biggest pass of the day was a 23-yard toss to John Brown just before halftime to set up a long Justin Tucker field goal, which came at the end of a scramble so long that Jackson actually tucked the ball to run and then untucked it to throw a pass.